 We had spent some time looking at different caravan layouts and knew this layout would suit us.
 And it has.

-With two fixed bunk beds at the back of the caravan, the kid’s beds are permanently in place.
+The kid's beds are permanently in place, with two fixed bunk beds at the back of the caravan.
 Plus, they love the fact that they have their own little area.

 Not having to pack away their beds every day is a great plus.

 In addition to the two bunk beds at the back, we can add an additional set.